konicapatait/ReactConcepts/src/components/hooks/README.md

 -   `customHooks`
     -  `customHook`  is basically a javascript function whose name starts with `use`.
-    -   It can call other Hooks if required.
+    -   It can call other hooks if required.
-    -   Used to share logic between components - Alternative to `HOC` and `Render Props`
+    -   Used to share logic between components - It is an alternative to `HOC` and `Render Props`